Towards a muon scattering tomography system for both low-Z and high-Z materials: Reconstruction methods

 The seeding state $\bm{x_{0}}$ of the filtering is determined by measured values on the first SciFi tracker layer, while the seeding of smoothing applies the filtered track state on the last layer.
 Regarding the seed of covariance matrix $C_{0}$ its elements are set as $10^{6}$ at the beginning of filtering and enlarged before each filtering and smoothing processes in later iterations, which will stop until the change of chi-square values of adjacent processes is small.

-As shown in Fig.~\ref{fig:Kfreconstruction}, we evaluate the reconstructed position resolutions and angular resolutions at the upper edge of the target volume with different spatial resolutions of SciFi detector.
+The residual and pull distributions of reconstructed parameters are checked for each layer.
+As an illustration, Fig.~\ref{fig:KFresandpulldis} shows the reconstructed $x_{\rm rec} $ and $t_{x_{\rm rec}}$ results at the third layer of upper track detector for a case of $36{\rm \mu m}$ position resolution.
+We also evaluate the reconstructed position resolutions and angular resolutions at the upper edge of the target volume with different spatial resolutions of SciFi detector as shown in Fig.~\ref{fig:Kfreconstruction}.
 The $O(10\rm{\mu m})$ resolution of track detectors enables an angular resolution of $O(0.1 \rm{mrad})$ in the MST geometry.
 Additionally, we point out that the KF algorithm is quite useful to determine deviation angles in tracker materials, such as in PTF method to separate atmospheric muons and electron~\cite{Anbarjafari:2021} and multi-grouped momentum method with known material layers~\cite{Anghel:2015}.